ozendelait/multiranking/README.md

 # multiranking

+The folder pyvotecore is a fork of the GPLv3 project https://github.com/bradbeattie/python-vote-core; read LICENSE.txt for more informations

-Creates a joined ranking using the Schulze PR methode; includes a simple Crawler for gathering data from online resources;
+Creates a joined ranking using the Schulze PR methode Package ncludes a simple Crawler for gathering data from online resources;